scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

    | 1.0     | zstd-shuffle-bytedelta-split-9 | 4.06         | 0.15               | 14.1               |
    +---------+--------------------------------+--------------+--------------------+--------------------+

 After training the neural network, the BTune plugin can automatically tune the compression parameters for a given dataset.
-During inference, you can set the preferred balance by setting the :code:`BTUNE_BALANCE` environment variable to a floating point value between 0 and 1.
+During inference, the user can set the preferred balance by setting the :code:`BTUNE_BALANCE` environment variable to a floating point value between 0 and 1.
 A value of 0 favors speed only, while a value of 1 favors compression ratio only.
-This setting automatically adjusts the compression parameters to your data whenever a new Blosc2 data container is created.
+This setting automatically selects the compression parameters most suitable to the current data whenever a new Blosc2 data container is created.

 Conclusions
 -----------